antiq Logoantiq

 Pliny's Letters: Ghosts and Apparitions, Letters to Trajan and Calpurnia, and Teacher's Choice - Latin Prose

 A haunted house in Athens.
 A governor's correspondence with Emperor Trajan.
 Love letters to his wife.
-Pliny's range is the point — and so is yours.
+Pliny's range is the point.
+So is yours.

 +172 vocab5 passages